creepyfish0226/this-project/this.md

 ### License

-None
+APACHE 2.0

 ### Contributing

-Creation
+creation

 ### Tests

-Simply
+simply

 ### Questions

 If you still have question contact me directly at jeremy.gager@aol.com.
-You can find out more at [Creepyfish0226](https://github.com/Creepyfish0226/).
+You can find out more at [creepyfish0226](https://github.com/creepyfish0226/).